Skip to main content

 How can I set up Convenience Fees?

 We currently do not have a setup where our system will automatically calculate the convenience fee, and add it to the total transaction amount.
-However, a workaround to this is to create the fee in Payrix and set it as a surcharge.
+However, a workaround to this is to create the fee in Payrix Pro and set it as a surcharge.
 What this will do is reverse calculate the fee based on the percentage provided, and only charge the fee on the calculated amount.

 More resources on Fees can be found here.
 For further inquiries, your Project Manager can schedule Fee setup demonstrations with an Implementation Engineer to walk you through it.